Garlin case

-Abuse
+Abuse allegations

-Portage, Wisconsin, law-enforcement officers became aware of the situation on June 15, 2007, when following up on a Lake County, Florida, warrant for Clark, who was charged with unlawfully removing her 2-year-old daughter from the foster-care custody of Clerc's parents.
+Law-enforcement officers in Portage, Wisconsin, became aware of the situation on June 15, 2007, when following up on a Lake County, Florida, warrant for Candace Clark, who was charged with unlawfully removing her 2-year-old daughter, Courtney Clark, from the foster-care custody of Michaela Clerc's parents.
 While local media routinely reported on the process, national media began coverage when four individuals were arraigned by video hookup in Columbia County (WI) Circuit Court on July 20.
 By the next day, international news agencies had picked up the story.

 When the police approached the house, the door was answered by Clark.
 Allegedly providing an alias, she denied that Michael Sisk resided there.
-The officers consulted photographs and, since the woman resembled Clark and a photograph resembled the 2-year-old in question, further inquiry was made of the household.
+The officers consulted photographs and, since the woman resembled Clark and a photograph resembled the 3-year-old in question, further inquiry was made of the household.
 Clark eventually admitted that the child in question was known by two names.

-Fifteen-year-old Felicia Garlin (who also provided an alias) was interviewed, and said her mother was unavailable.
+Fifteen-year-old Felicia Garlin, who also provided an alias, was interviewed, and said her mother was unavailable.
 Michaela Clerc was also questioned by the officers.
-When it became clear that the women were lying about their identities and there was reasonable cause to suspect that the child in question was the one abducted from Florida, the household was taken to the Portage police station and the three youngest children placed in protective custody (see pp. 11–12 of complaint).
+When it became clear that the women were lying about their identities and there was reasonable cause to suspect that the child in question was the one abducted from Florida, the four individuals were taken to the Portage police station.

-In addition to her 2-year-old, Clark had two other small daughters with her (a 1-year-old and a 3-month-old); both were subsequently placed in protective custody.
-The Florida complaint indicated that Sisk was the father of the two younger girls (including the child involved in the custody case).
+Clark's two other young daughters, a 1-year-old and a 3-month-old, whom police placed in protective custody, were also residing at the house.
+The Florida complaint indicated that Sisk was the father of the two younger girls.
 A WTMJ-TV story suggested that the youngest child may have been Felicia Garlin's, and indicated that Felicia's brother and the three small children would remain in the custody of the Wisconsin child-protection system.
 The head of the Florida child-protection system, Robert Butterworth, said "We are asking the Pinellas judge to relinquish jurisdiction in Florida and let them [i.e., the Wisconsin authorities] take care of the case."

-At the police station, Clerc indicated that an 11-year-old boy who had been burned would be found at the house (p.
-12 of complaint).
+At the police station, Clerc indicated that an 11-year-old boy who had been burned would be found at the house.
 The boy, identified by the initials "ACG", was found in a closet.
 Page 12 of the complaint states:

 ACG, DOB 10/13/1995.
 ACG was sitting on the floor of an upstairs bedroom closet with his knees pulled up to his chest.
 ACG had obvious wounds all over his body.
 ACG started crying when he saw the officers and said that he did not want to go to jail.

-The Garlin boy was taken to Divine Savior Hospital, and transferred to the University of Wisconsin Hospital in Madison.
+The Garlin boy was taken to Divine Savior Hospital and eventually transferred to the University of Wisconsin Hospital in Madison.
 At the UW hospital, he was diagnosed with extensive injuries.
 Pages 12–13 of the complaint state: